jcohen02/ci-best-practice/index.md

 1. Use a hosted `front-end` and a fully self-hosted `back-end`.
 1. Self-host the `front-end` and `back-end`.

-The reasoning behind the above is to use off-the-shelf offerings as far as possible.
+The reasoning behind the above ordering is to use off-the-shelf offerings as far as possible.
 If you are looking for a robust and long-term CI system it's easy to make the case for hosted services.
 Achieving the same reliability as a professionally hosted service is difficult and it's easy to underestimate the